NC3-LU/Diagnostic/documentation/userguide/README.md

 ![Dummy in the report](img/UG_Diagnostic_035.PNG)

-As you can also see, tags which can be modified in their order, or that could be just delete are under the form "${TAGS}".
+As you can also see, tags which can be modified in their order, or that could be just deleted are under the form "${TAGS}".
 A complete list of the different existing tags can be found just below.

+* \$\{ACTIVITY} : The domain of the organization (Got automatically)
 * \$\{CATEG\_\_PERCENT} : The current percentage got in the categories (Got automatically)
 * \$\{CATEG\_\_PERCENT\_TARG} : The aimed percentage got in the categories (Got automatically)
 * \$\{CLASSIFICATION} : Indication to know where and how the document could be spread (Field got just before download the report)